 [t]he model's performance is particularly remarkable, given its small size.
 "This is not a large language model trained on the whole Internet; this is a relatively small transformer trained for these tasks," says Armando Solar-Lezama, a computer scientist at the Massachusetts Institute of Technology, who was not involved in the new study....
-The finding implies that instead of just shoving ever more training data into machine-learning models, a complementary strategy might be to offer Al algorithms the equivalent of a focused linguistics or algebra class.54
+The finding implies that instead of just shoving ever more training data into machinelearning models, a complementary strategy might be to offer AI algorithms the equivalent of a focused linguistics or algebra class.56

-Current efforts are thus focused on improving the mathematical and logical reasoning of large language models ("LLMs"), rather than maximizing training datasets.55 Two points stand out.
-The first is that firms like OpenAl rely largely on publicly available datasets - such as GSM8K - to train their LLMs.56 Second, the real challenge to create cutting-edge Al is not so much in collecting data, but rather in creating innovative Al training processes and architectures:
+Platforms' current efforts are thus focused on improving the mathematical and logical reasoning of large language models (LLMs), rather than maximizing training datasets.57 Two points stand out.
+The first is that firms like OpenAI rely largely on publicly available datasets-such as GSM8K-to train their LLMs.58 Second, the real challenge to create cutting-edge AI is not so much in collecting data, but rather in creating innovative AI-training processes and architectures: